-Turnover and results were derived from continuing operations within the United Kingdom.
-The Company has only one class of business, that of providing funding to fellow subsidiaries within the Group.
+Revenue and results were derived from continuing operations within the United Kingdom.
+The Company has only one significant class of business: to provide funding to fellow subsidiaries of Broadgate Property Holdings Limited, which are subsidiaries that hold secured properties within the Group, in the United Kingdom (UK).